2023 Solar Incentives Guide for Ashland, KY - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, labor, accessories and equipment.
-You can claim this credit for solar panels installed on a primary or secondary residence in the United States that you own.
-Originally, you could claim 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
-There is no maximum amount you can claim.
+The ITC can be applied to solar panels installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
+Initially, the credit applied to 30% of the total cost – for panels, equipment, labor and accessories – although it may range from 26-30%, depending on the installation date of your solar system.
+There is no cap on the amount you can claim.

-Your local Ashland solar panel installation expert can give you more information about the ITC and how it may apply to your situation.
+Talking to your local Ashland solar panel installation expert is the best way to understand how the ITC could apply to your situation.

-In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
 The new Clean Energy Credit now runs until 2035.
-American homeowners can now receive a 30% credit for solar systems that began installation on or after January 1, 2022 and will be done by December 31, 2032.
-This new credit will then decrease annually until its expiration.
-The expansion also makes it easier to get credit for energy storage systems, starting in 2023.
+Homeowners can now receive a 30% credit for solar systems that began installation on or after January 1, 2022, and will be done by December 31, 2032.
+The credit will then decrease annually until its expiration.
+The expansion to the program also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

 State & Local Solar Incentives